Tampa Bay Rays: Wild card berths and postseason flameouts (2021–present)

-Recurring injuries to key players like Franco and Lowe marred the 2022 season.
+Recurring injuries marred the 2022 season.
 Despite shining performances from the pitching staff—including McClanahan, who was considered a Cy Young candidate and started the 2022 All-Star Game for the AL, and Drew Rasmussen, who flirted with a perfect game on August 14—the team finished third in the AL East behind Toronto and New York.
-They still qualified for a Wild Card berth, but lost to Cleveland in a two-game series; the second game was characterized as a "historic pitcher's duel," becoming the first postseason game to go 15 innings in a scoreless tie.
-The team did make history on Sep.
-15 when it fielded the first all-Latino lineup in MLB history—coincidentally, on Roberto Clemente Day—in an 11-0 victory over the Blue Jays.
+The team did make history on Sep 15 when it fielded the first all-Latino lineup in MLB history—coincidentally, on Roberto Clemente Day—in an 11–0 victory over the Blue Jays.
+The Rays still qualified for a Wild Card berth, but lost to Cleveland in a two-game series where the Rays scored one total run; the second game was characterized as a "historic pitcher's duel", as it was the first postseason game to go 14 innings without a run scored before Oscar Gonzalez hit a walk-off home run in the 15th inning.